yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

 PURPOSE

 To enable the User to self-diagnose problems, or access key diagnostics to enable support to help
 - Basic mode:                       The default mode.
 Very safe and contains useful / view options only
 - Update Mode:                      Allows running of fixes/updates.
 CAN CHANGE DATA (you will always be asked to confirm first)
 - Advanced Mode:                    Enables 'advanced' features.
 USE WITH CARE!
-- Expert View Internal Settings: View technical information/settings in various places (this is readonly)
+- Curious?
+View Internal Settings:  View technical information/settings in various places (this is readonly)

 - The Toolbox offers the option to Backup first  - ALWAYS BACKUP (But this is your choice!)
 - The Toolbox will *ALWAYS* make a copy of config.dict, custom theme file, LocalStorage() ./safe/settings before any changes